Grizzlies rout Warriors, Bucks hold off Nets

 The win also gave Memphis bragging rights over a Golden State team with whom they have developed an increasingly fractious rivalry in recent seasons.

-The Warriors beat the Grizzlies in the Western Conference playoffs last season en route to the NBA title, and the build-up to Thursday's game had been marked by a war of words between Memphis' Dillon Brooks and Golden State's Draymond Green.
+The Warriors beat the Grizzlies in the Western Conference playoffs last season en route to the NBA title, and the build-up to Thursday's game had been marked by public feuding between Memphis' Dillon Brooks and Golden State's Draymond Green.

-The bad blood threatened to spill into Thursday's clash, with the two men getting into a tense confrontation in the second quarter which ended with them being separated by a referee.
+The bad blood threatened to spill into Thursday's clash, with the two men getting into a tense confrontation in the second quarter which ended with them being separated by a member of the officiating crew.

-Green later returned the fire, declaring on Wednesday: "I quite frankly wouldn't like a team that beats me all the time either."
+Green later returned the fire, declaring on Wednesday on his podcast: "I quite frankly wouldn't like a team that beats me all the time either."

 Nevertheless it was Brooks and Memphis who had the last laugh after completing a wire-to-wire victory.